As guns go silent, Gazan children still have nightmares

 Palestinians have lived through several wars with Israel since 2008, which have made healing almost impossible as the causes remain unchanged, say local and international experts.
 They put the number of children needing mental health help at nearly a quarter of the enclave's 2.3 million population that lives under a crippling blockade enforced by Israel and Egypt, which both control and restrict the Gaza Strip's borders.

-The latest bout of cross-border fire, which lasted five days, began with Israeli air strikes against alleged Islamic Jihad commanders in Gaza.
-Israeli officials alleged more than 1,000 rockets were fired at Israel.
-In all, 33 Palestinians were killed in Gaza, including children as well as six alleged armed group commanders, while an Israeli and a Palestinian worker were killed in Israel.
+The latest bout of cross-border fire, which lasted five days, began with Israeli air strikes against Islamic Jihad commanders in Gaza.
+Israeli officials said more than 1,000 rockets were fired at Israel.
+In all, 33 Palestinians were killed in Gaza, including children as well as six armed group commanders, while an Israeli and a Palestinian worker were killed in Israel.

 "My dreams have changed, they were nicer before," said al-Mansi, who has seen a psychiatrist since the fighting ended.
 "I have a lot of fear.
 I can no longer sleep at night."